Resource Center / Resource Articles / Top 10 operational impacts of India’s DPDPA

 On 12 Aug., Indian President Droupadi Murmu signed the Digital Personal Data Protection Act into law, covering all India-based organizations and extending to certain international entities.
 Considering India is now the most populated country in the world at 1.4 billion, and in view of the role the country plays in highly globalized industries such as financial services, health care, and the like, the law will undoubtedly have wide impact on organizations and individuals around the world.

-Given the global importance and scope of this new data privacy law, the IAPP has launched a six-part series on the "Top operational impacts of the DPDPA."
-Jointly written by leading Indian privacy law experts, the series will serve as a walkthrough of the most important components of the DPDPA.
+Given the global importance and scope of this new data privacy law, the IAPP has launched a 10-part series on the "Top operational impacts of the DPDPA."
+Jointly written by leading Indian privacy law experts, the series serves as a walkthrough of the most important components of the DPDPA.
 Its goal is to provide a view of this landmark legislation in actionable terms and in ways that foster a baseline understanding of its salient features.

-Articles in the series are focused on the DPDPA’s scope, key definitions, and lawful processing of data; individual rights; obligations of data processing entities; cross-border data transfers; enforcement and the Data Protection Board; and a comparative analysis with the EU General Data Protection Regulation and other major data privacy laws.
+Articles in the series are focused on the DPDPA’s scope, key definitions, and lawful processing of data; individual rights; obligations of data processing entities; data transfers; enforcement; and a comparative analysis with the GDPR and other major data privacy laws; consent management; data principle rights, data audits; data protection impact assessments and data breaches.

 The DPDPA has been met with both praise and criticism.
 While lauded by its makers for being globally competitive and contemporary, others, such as Justice B.N.
 Srikrishna (previous chair of the Expert Committee on Data Protection that proposed the original 2018 version of the bill), have commented that the provisions granting exemptions to the government and government bodies in the law "cause great concern."